 It goes without saying that hygiene is important.
 But it’s twice as important when dealing with acne and especially acne scabs.
 Ideally, you should be washing your face - or the area with the scab - twice a day.
 But you’ll have to be gentle and take care not to damage the scabs.

 After you’ve washed your face, it’s a good idea to use oil to moisturize your skin - especially if you’ve used a dry soap.
 Many oils are good at moisturizing.
 From Vitamin E oil to coconut oil, shea butter, castor oil, argan oil, almond oil, olive oil, and even emu oil, nearly all oils can improve the elasticity and moisture of your skin.
 But be careful when applying - too much oil will make your skin oily.
 Just dab a little on the acne scab and that’s it.
 If small pieces of the acne scab fall off - let them.
 Remember, don’t use force.
+For more on oily skin, go here.

 Soak a clean cloth in warm water and then squeeze the extra water.
 Touch the warm compress on the area where you have the acne scab and hold it for at least 10-15 minutes.
 It’s good to do this twice a day, just make sure you’ve washed your face first.
-The warmth and the water vapor will soften the scab, make its old pieces fall off more easily and help the would to heal.
+The warmth and the water vapor will soften the scab, make its old pieces fall off more easily and help the wound to heal.

 One can easily confuse these leaves with the banana-like fruit of the same name, but the differences are both in shape and function.
 Plantain leaves (scientific name Plantago major) is a green plant native to Europe, North America, and even Asia.
 It has a long history of being used as a medicine, especially for conditions affecting the skin.
 Chances are you have plantain leaves growing in your backyard, but if you’re not that lucky, you can surely find some in the wilderness or at the local market.
 Alternatively, you can use a skin care product that contains plantain.